iamaswengineer/e-commerce/README.md

 TODO: Application configuration can be changed via `application.properties` file which has been located under the<br/>`e-commerce/src/main/resources/application.properties`.

+TODO: Application uses constant configurable values in order to calculate delivery costs.
+These values can also be configured via `application.properties` file.

 ## Usage

 TODO: You can interact with the application via exposed rest APIs.
 In order to get confirmed about details of these APIs, you can use swagger-ui.
 Swagger-ui's link is `http://localhost:8080/trendyol/swagger-ui.html`.